2021–22 World Rugby Sevens Series

 There was no relegation required at the end of the season as the number of core teams was reduced when England, Scotland and Wales were combined to play as Great Britain for the 2022–23 series.

 Core teams

-The core teams remained unchanged from the previous series due to the impacts of the COVID-19 pandemic which curtailed the last two seasons.
+The core teams remained unchanged from the previous series due to the impact of the COVID-19 pandemic which curtailed the last two seasons.
 The sixteen core teams qualified to participate in all 2021–22 tournaments were: